notrabs/RRCG/README.md

 2. Open the Inspector of the RRCG prefab
 3. Link/Edit a RRCG script file (*)
 4. Click Compile Circuit
-5. Click Build Circuit (once it is supported.
-Until then you can only look at the debug DOT graph)
+5. Click Build Circuit (placeholder for now.
+Until we have a Circuits API you can only look at the debug DOT graph)

 (*) A script file needs to contain a class with the same name as the file.
 You can copy the already linked example class anywhere into your project.

 #### DOT Graph
 A DOT graph is a standard graph format that can be visualized online.
 You can copy a DOT into your clipboard by pressing the button in the inspector.
 (e.g. [https://dreampuf.github.io/GraphvizOnline/](https://dreampuf.github.io/GraphvizOnline/))

+#### Handle Compilation errors
+If you encounter an error during or after compilation it is likely a bug or non-implemented feature.
+Feel free to submit a bug report with your source code and `.generated.cs` file.
+Delete the erroneous `.generated.cs` file to make Unity compile changes again.

 ---
 ## Writing Code